Hill–Burton Act: Details

-Unintended Consequences and Reconciliation
+Unintended consequences and reconciliation

-Retrospectively, the Hill-Burton Act had “unintended and undesirable consequences.
+Retrospectively, the Hill–Burton Act had “unintended and undesirable" consequences.
 President Harry Truman took advantage of reports that the United States had severe capacity deficits in the hospital sector and that many Americans across the country were unable to access acute care services, using them as a stepping stone to create the Hill-Burton Act.
 In 1965, President Lyndon Johnson dreamed of a “great society” to push his Medicare and Medicaid agenda through Congress.
 Both the Truman- and Johnson-advocated programs were passed through political compromises.
 Over time, however, overbuilding of hospitals and unrestrained use of Medicare and Medicaid funding sent health care costs into an uncontrolled upward spiral.
-Paradoxically, just when the nation achieved its goal of 4.5 community hospital beds per 1,000 population in 1980, as envisioned under the Hill-Burton Act program (see the Inpatient Facilities and Services chapter), the government concluded that the Medicare and Medicaid programs were no longer sustainable due to the rapid rise in health care costs.
-Subsequently, President Ronald Reagan authorized the PPS method of payment to reduce hospital utilization, which started a downward trend in inpatient stays and created a glut of unoccupied hospital beds in many parts of the United States.”
+Paradoxically, just when the nation achieved its goal of 4.5 community hospital beds per 1,000 population in 1980, as envisioned under the Hill–Burton Act program, the government concluded that the Medicare and Medicaid programs were no longer sustainable due to the rapid rise in health care costs.
+Subsequently, President Ronald Reagan authorized the prospective payment system (PPS) method of payment to reduce hospital utilization, which started a downward trend in inpatient stays and created a glut of unoccupied hospital beds in many parts of the United States.”

 The reality, however, did not nearly meet the written requirement of the law.
 For the first 20 years of the act's existence, there was no regulation in place to define what constituted a "reasonable volume" or to ensure that hospitals were providing any free care at all.
 This did not improve until the early 1970s, when lawyers representing poor people began suing hospitals for not abiding by the law.
 Hill-Burton was set to expire in June 1973, but it was extended for one year in the last hour.
 In 1975, the Act was amended and became Title XVI of the Public Health Service Act.
 The most significant changes at this point were the addition of some regulatory mechanisms (defining what constitutes the inability to pay) and the move from a 20-year commitment to a requirement to provide free care in perpetuity.
 Still, it was not until 1979 that compliance levels were defined.